arixmkii/qcw/README.md

 #### `QEMU`

-Starting from version `0.0.18` of qcw it is possible to use with official windows builds of QEMU (including msys2).
+Starting from version `0.0.18` of qcw it is possible to use with official Windows builds of QEMU (including msys2).

 Version `11.0.0` with 8 patch sets:
 * hw/9pfs: Add 9pfs support for Windows https://lists.nongnu.org/archive/html/qemu-devel/2023-02/msg05533.html;